okTurtles/group-income/frontend/assets/svgs/README.md

 import SvgHello from '@svgs/hello.svg'
 ```

 **🎈Pro Tip:** During development, if you add a new SVG, it won't be compressed.
 But don't worry, you don't need to restart `grunt dev`.
-Just open another terminal window and run `grunt svg_sprite`, wait a few seconds and you are good to go!
+Just open another terminal window and run `grunt exec:svg_compress`, wait a few seconds and you are good to go!

 ### [WIP] Theming